Jo Swinson: Parliamentary Private Secretary

-In November 2010, Swinson was made parliamentary private secretary to then Business Secretary Vince Cable.
+In November 2010, Swinson was made parliamentary private secretary to the then Business Secretary Vince Cable.

 In December 2010, she was one of 27 Liberal Democrat MPs who voted in favour of allowing universities to raise tuition fees up to £9,000 per year.

-In February 2012, Swinson replaced Norman Lamb as Parliamentary Private Secretary to then Liberal Democrat Leader and Deputy Prime Minister Nick Clegg, holding this position until her promotion to government minister later that year.
+In February 2012, Swinson replaced Norman Lamb as Parliamentary Private Secretary to the then Liberal Democrat Leader and Deputy Prime Minister Nick Clegg, holding this position until her promotion to government minister later that year.